 Watch our history in video – thanks to Longitude Multimedia for putting the video together.

 JOY begins broadcasting on World AIDS Day (December 1) on 90.7fm.
 The first words ever spoken (albeit accidentally) are by founder John Oliver, “Can I have a cup of coffee and then we’ll get going?”
 The first song ever played (albeit accidentally) is by Jimmy Barnes.
-Our first “official” tracks is Kylie Minogue’s Celebration.
+Our first “official” track is Kylie Minogue’s Celebration.

 JOY’s first album “The Strip – Pride and JOY” is released.